-Any statements made in this Official Statement involving matters of opinion or estimates, whether or not expressly so stated, are intended as such and not as representations of fact.
-No representation is made that any of such statements will be realized.
+Insofar as any statements are made in this Official Statement involving matters of opinion or estimates, whether or not so expressly stated, they are set forth as such and not as representations of fact, and no representation is made that any of the estimates will be realized.
+This Official Statement should not be construed as a contract with holders of any of the Series 2004-A Warrants.